 Koide: For advertisers to find the optimal solution—which media to use and how—they need deep expertise in each medium.
 For example, without understanding the strengths and weaknesses of digital advertising, its risks, and how it should be used, they can't compare it to other media and make informed choices.
 Planning from a media-neutral perspective is actually still quite challenging for advertisers.

 Furthermore, I suspect that many media managers within advertising agencies are currently in a siloed state, possessing only knowledge and information about their assigned media.
 It's vital for TV, radio, newspaper, and magazine managers to gain proper knowledge about digital advertising, and digital managers must also understand other media.
-It's not simple, but I feel that advertisers going forward will need the ability to think cross-media, without separating mass media and digital.
+While challenging, I feel that advertisers going forward will need the ability to think cross-media, without separating mass media and digital.

 Expectations for Growth in "Digital Advertising Originating from the Four Mass Media"